Wall Decals: Safety, Cleaning & Removal

 We do NOT recommend spraying any chemicals on or around your RoomMates.
 Direct contact or prolonged exposure could cause bubbling, running, streaking, or fading.

 How do I remove my wall decals?

-Start at a corner and slowly peel the decal from the wall or surface, moving toward the center of the wall decal until it is free from the wall.
+We take pride in the fact that our wall decals are removable!
+Removal is just as easy as application.
+To remove, start at a corner and slowly peel the decal from the wall or surface, moving toward the center of the wall decal until it is free from the wall.
 Pulling too hard, too fast may cause your wall decal to stretch.
-For a more detailed overview, check out Moving RoomMates Wall Decals to a New Home
+For a more detailed overview, check out Moving RoomMates Wall Decals to a New Home.

 How do I store my wall decals if I want to save them for later?